Disney+ now has 103M paid subscribers

-San Francisco, May 14 (IANS) Disney's video-on-demand streaming service Disney+ now has more than 103 million global paid subscribers, the company said in its Q2 earnings report.
+San Francisco: Disney's video-on-demand streaming service Disney+ now has more than 103 million global paid subscribers, the company said in its Q2 earnings report.

 The streaming service has gained more than three million subscribers since March, which was the last time subscriber details were shared.